swt30/thesis/chapters/03-models/03-models.md

 Incorporating a surface temperature estimate into this approach should therefore give better constraints.

 From an observational perspective, these results are most interesting at intermediate pressures.
-At low pressures ($10^5\,$Pa or $1\,$bar) we cannot claim that we accurately capture the behaviour of what is now essentially an atmosphere, because we include no prescription for radiative energy transport in our models.
+At low pressures ($10^5\,$Pa or $1\,$bar) we cannot yet claim that we accurately capture the behaviour of what is now essentially an atmosphere, because we include no prescription for radiative energy transport in our models.
 At high pressures ($10^{10}\,$Pa or $100\,000\,$bar) any temperature dependence in the water equation of state disappears.
 The physical scenario most relevant for these models is therefore that of a water layer (ocean, ice or supercritical fluid) underneath a thin or moderate atmosphere.
 Others have already included volatile layers on top of interior structure models.^[@Rogers2010a]